lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 4. Modify the `NAME`, `USERNAME`, and `PASSWORD` keys under `DATABASES` in `custom_settings.py` to match whatever you set them to in [Install and Configure PostgreSQL](#install-and-configure-postgresql).

+#### Consider your email backend

+By default, the manual settings give you Django's console backend, which prints all emails to the console.
+This is an adequate solution for development that does not degrade the production site's email reputation .
+If you would prefer to test that Django actually sends the email out somewhere, the simplest option is probably `aiosmtpd`.
+1. Open another console because you will need to run `aiosmtpd` alongside your server
+2. Decide whether you want to create a new venv or recycle your existing one.
+Either way, activate the desired venv.
+3. `pip install aiosmtpd`
+4. You should be able to run `aiosmtpd -l 127.0.0.1:25 -c aiosmtpd.handlers.Debugging`, but may need to run `python -m aiosmtpd -l 127.0.0.1:25 -c aiosmtpd.handlers.Debugging` instead.
+  - This setup uses port 25.
+You can change that if desired but it should match the config in Django.
+  - This setup rejects anything non-localhost.
+If you are running Django and `aiosmptd` on different machines (for example, VMs) you can change `127.0.0.1` to `0.0.0.0` to accept all hosts.
+6. Modify your Django `custom_settings.py` configuration to match with `aiosmtpd`
+  - Comment out, delete, or replace the `EMAIL_BACKEND` value with `EMAIL_BACKEND = "django.core.mail.backends.smtp.EmailBackend"`
+  - Set `EMAIL_HOST = "localhost"` or the address of the other machine
+  - Set `EMAIL_PORT = 25` or whatever port you set it to
+7. Intercepted emails will now be printed by `aiosmtpd` in its console.

+The advantage of this is that you can be sure that Django really does send out those emails.
+The disadvantage is the extra setup, plus having to start `aiosmtpd` anytime you want to run the server.
+Our recommendation is that you use this check only when your Django version itself is updated, and even then you probably do not really need it.

 ---

 ### Perform migrations (manual)